-- Additional features: Digital Pro Controller, two meat probes
+- Additional features: Digital Pro Controller, 2 meat probes

-- Similar cooking area and hopper capacity as higher-end grills
+- Similar-size cooking area and hopper capacity as higher-end grills

-- Lacks high-end Traeger features, including Wi-Fi connectivity
+- Lacks some high-end features found on other Traeger grills, including Wi-Fi connectivity

-Get the Traeger Pro Series 22 at The Home Depot, at Ace Hardware, or on Amazon.
+Get the Pro Series 22 Traeger grill at Amazon, Ace Hardware, or The Home Depot.

-With sheer size and a bevy of features, Timberline represents the gold standard of Traeger’s line of pellet grills.
-Designed for those who are serious about smoking and grilling meat, the Timberline boasts 1,300 square inches of cooking space—more than double the capacity of smaller 575 and 22 models in the Pro Line series.
-The hopper capacity is also notably larger, at 24 pounds, to handle that large cooking area.
+With its sheer size and a bevy of features, the Timberline represents the gold standard of Traeger’s line of pellet grills.
+Designed for those who are serious about smoking and grilling meat, the Timberline boasts 1,300 square inches of cooking space—more than double the capacity of smaller 575 and 22 models in the Pro Series.
+The hopper capacity is also notably larger at 24 pounds to handle that large cooking area.

-Its size isn’t the only thing that sets the Timberline apart from more affordably priced options.
-This model comes equipped with a powerful D2 motor and has Wi-Fi connectivity, as well as a pellet sensor that sends alerts when the pellet level gets low, a built-in cutting board, and a stainless steel front shelf for prepping food.
+The size of this Traeger smoker isn’t the only thing that sets the Timberline apart from more affordably priced options.
+This model comes equipped with a powerful D2 motor and has Wi-Fi connectivity as well as a pellet sensor that sends alerts when the pellet level gets low, a built-in cutting board, and a stainless steel front shelf for prepping food.

 - Cooking capacity: 1,300 square inches